International Master High-Performance Sport

 Additionally, we provide recommendations for elective courses that will help compliment the core themes of the master’s degree specific to each student’s interests.
 Thus, students are probvided with a broad knowledge in relevant disciplines within elite sports.
 Additionally, the degree programme offers the opportunity to focus on specific areas which they find important for their individual careers.

 The detailed module catalogue including the specific contents within each specialist area as well as all the supplementary modules can be downloaded here.
 Requirements for applications can be found here.
 Officiall degree programme documents can be downloaded below.
+Detailed information regarding the lecture schedule for each semester can be found on the online learning plattform Moodle (access for enroled students only).

 Degree Coordinator High-Performance Sport